accetto/xubuntu-vnc-novnc/docker/xubuntu-vnc-novnc-chromium/README.md

 **Tip** Unless you need [noVNC][novnc], you can also use a slimmer image [accetto/xubuntu-vnc-chromium][accetto-docker-xubuntu-vnc-chromium], which is a member of another growing family of application images ([image hierarchy][accetto-xubuntu-vnc-wiki-image-hierarchy]).

+**Attention** [Chromium Browser][chromium] in this image runs in `--no-sandbox` mode.
+You should be aware of the implications.
+The image is intended for testing and development.

 ***

 This repository contains resources for building Docker images based on [Ubuntu][docker-ubuntu] with [Xfce][xfce] desktop environment, [VNC][tigervnc]/[noVNC][novnc] servers for headless use and the current [Chromium][chromium] web browser.